Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: Experimental Results

-In the implementation, we adopted three basic containers provided in Java (ArrayList, BitSet and HashSet) for storing the elements respectively.
-The experimental results reveal that implementation with ArrayList that uses a dynamic array for storing the elements is overall the most efficient one.
-According to our preliminary experiments and the experimental results presented in \cite{7} showed that $Simple$ and $Simple-Forward$ outperform $RSSP$ and $Pivot$ for enumerating connected induced subgraphs of order $k$ on almost every instance.
-Thus, in this section, we only report the execution time of the proposed algorithms, $Simple$ and $Simple-Forward$ for enumerating all connected induced subgraphs of small order $k \in\{2,3,4,5,6\}$.
+In the implementation, we adopted three basic containers provided in Java (ArrayList, BitSet, and HashSet) for storing the elements respectively.
+The experimental results reveal that implementation with ArrayList which uses a dynamic array for storing the elements is overall the most efficient one.
+Our preliminary experiments and the experimental results presented in \cite{7} showed that $Simple$ and $Simple-Forward$ outperform $RSSP$ and $Pivot$ for enumerating connected induced subgraphs of cardinality $k$ on almost every instance.
+Thus, in this section, we only report the execution time of the proposed algorithms, $Simple$ and $Simple-Forward$ for enumerating all connected induced subgraphs of small cardinality $k \in\{2,3,4,5,6\}$.

-As expected, the four algorithms produced the same set of all connected induced subgraphs of small order $k$.
-The running time of the algorithms for enumerating all connected induced subgraphs of small order $k$ from each graph presented in Table 1 is shown in Table 3.
+As expected, the four algorithms produced the same set of all connected induced subgraphs of small cardinality $k$.
+The running time of the algorithms for enumerating all connected induced subgraphs of small cardinality $k$ from each graph presented in Table 1 is shown in Table 4.
 The running time is measured in seconds.
-The large amount of enumerated subgraphs also reveals that the enumeration of all connected induced subgraphs is indeed a computationally difficult task.
+A large amount of enumerated subgraphs also reveals that the enumeration of all connected induced subgraphs is indeed a computationally difficult task.